pyvideo/pyvideo/content/pages/thank-you-contributors.rst

 :status: published
 :title: Thank You

-A little over six months ago, serious work on a new PyVideo began.
+A little over six months ago, serious work began on a new PyVideo.
-The goal of this PyVideo was to carry the torch that was at risk of burning out (see `Welcome to the new PyVideo`_).
-Prior to PyCon 2016, the new site was a humble skeleton of what it is now and the data (although a tremendous archive with over 3000 videos catalogued) was one half of what is now.
-As PyCon 2016 hit, a team of 20+ developers sprinted together to ensure this work was not lost.
+The goal was to carry a torch that was at risk of going out (see `Welcome to the new PyVideo`_).
+Before PyCon 2016, the new site was a humble skeleton of what it is now.
+The data -- although a tremendous archive, with over 3,000 videos catalogued -- was half of what is now.
+As PyCon 2016 hit, a team of 20-plus developers sprinted together to ensure this work was not lost.

 .. _`Welcome to the new PyVideo`: /pages/thanks-will-and-sheila.html

-Now, half a year later, we have a stellar statically generated site and 6276 videos catalogued (and counting).
-In the past month alone, PyVideo.org has serviced almost 15,000 users, 50,000 page views, and 149 countries.
-That's over 75% of all counties on the face of the planet.
+Now, half a year later, we have a statically generated site with 6,276 videos and counting.
+In the past month alone, PyVideo.org has serviced almost 15,000 users in 149 countries and generated 50,000 page views.
-If you count from the beginning of when we started to collect stats, we've served pages to over 93% of the countries on the planet.
+That's more than three-quarters of all countries on earth, and from when we started collecting stats, we've served pages to 93% of the countries on the planet.
 Just check out this Google analytics map:

 .. image:: /images/world_wide_usage.png
   :width: 700px